10 Small Grey Birds With White Bellies

 2. Tufted Titmouse

 The tufted titmouse is a small gray bird that belongs to the Chickadee family (Paridae).
 They are mostly seen in the central and southern Texas southward regions.
 The body length of the tufted titmouse is between 14 to 16 cm and the average weight is between 18 to 26 grams.
-The upper body is grey in color and outlined with rust-colored flanks.
+The upper body is grey and outlined with rust-colored flanks.
 The forehead is black in color and the tufted grey crest on their heads.
 The avarage lifespan of a tufted titmouse is between 2 to 13 years The dietary habits are omnivores and feed on a variety of berries, small fruit, nuts, insects, snails, and seeds.

 Tufted Titmouse